hugomflavio/pyroresp/README.md

 # FishResp: R package for Aquatic Respirometry

+NOTE: THIS IS A FORKED VERSION OF THE FishResp PACKAGE!

 ## Description
 The R package 'FishResp' is designed to calculate metabolic rate of aquatic organisms measured using an intermittent-flow respirometry approach.
 Raw respirometry data can be imported from: